nomilous/in./README.md

 #### It uses eval

-Just thought you should know.
+Just thought you should know.<br>
 (see [the interpreter](#the-interpreter))

 #### It [pollutes](#extending) the global namespace

-Just thought you should know.
+Just thought you should know.<br>
 (see [extending](#extending))

 ```javascript